red-stone-network/clockwork/README.md

 </p>

 <p align="center">
-  1. Copy the contents of the "bookmarklet.js" file.
+  1. Copy the contents of the "bookmarklet.js" file.<br>
-  2. Create a new bookmark and paste the code into the URL field.
+  2. Create a new bookmark and paste the code into the URL field.<br>
   3. Click on it (mostly) anywhere to load Clockwork.
 </p>